mozilla-services/heka/docs/source/installing.rst

         add_external_plugin(git https://github.com/mozilla-services/heka-mozsvc-plugins 6fe574dbd32a21f5d5583608a9d2339925edd2a7)
         add_external_plugin(git https://github.com/example/path <tag> util filepath)
-        add_external_plugin(local https://github.com/bellycard/heka-sns-input aae44994e5a99555be57f07445bcfe317b8128be)
+        add_external_plugin(git https://github.com/bellycard/heka-sns-input :local)
-        # local is a special case: it copies {heka root}/externals/{plugin_name} into the Go
+        # The ':local' tag is a special case, it copies {heka root}/externals/{plugin_name} into the Go
         # work environment every time `make` is run.
+When local development is complete, and the source
+        # is checked in, the value can simply be changed to the correct tag to make it 'live'.
         # i.e. {heka root}/externals/heka-sns-input -> {heka root}/build/heka/src/github.com/bellycard/heka-sns-input

 The preceeding entry clones the `heka-mozsvc-plugins` git repository into the Go